Jca-Dev/Project_3_Python/README.md

 The project was deployed to Heroku via GitHub by:
 <ol>
     <li>Logging Into Heroku, selecting my project, going to the settings page and adding the two required build packs (python) (nodejs).</li>
-    <li>Going to deploy, selecting deployment methood as GitHub and typing in the GitHub repository name.</li>
+    <li>Going to deploy, selecting deployment method as GitHub and typing in the GitHub repository name.</li>
-    <li>Finally you can select deploy branch to manualy deploy or select automatic deployment (allows Heroku to rebuild the project after each push to GitHub.</li>
+    <li>Finally you can select deploy branch to manually deploy or select automatic deployment (allows Heroku to rebuild the project after each push to GitHub.</li>
 </ol>
 The page is now published and the link is in the sett section at the bottom in Domains.